tcsullivan/gamedev/README.md

 Build Preparation
 -----------------

 The Makefile expects a file named setup.mk to exist.
-It needs to define two variables on two lines:
+It needs to define two variables:
 ```
 TARGET_OS = # either win32 or linux
 TARGET_BITS = # either 32 or 64